Pluggers by Rick McKee for September 15, 2021

 10. Western grebe by jeff and amy

-I'll fly away almost 3 years ago
+I'll fly away about 3 years ago

 Been there did that.
 It was worse when one of us had to keep holding it for a while b/c the reception was even better.
 It was a rare treat to climb up the outside antennae pole.